apache/sling-site/src/main/jbake/content/news/sling-12-released.md

 The Sling 12 release contains numerous improvements, such as official Java 17 support, complete migration to the [OSGi Feature Model](/documentation/development/feature-model.html], and various performance improvements and updates.

-Read on to see more details about the invididual improvements.
+Read on to see more details about the individual improvements.
 To find out more about running Sling, see our [getting started page](/documentation/getting-started.html).

 ## Official support for Java 17